Posted: Tue 5th Jan 2021

 The most common reason for wanting to start a business, which 37% of respondents agree with, is a long-standing desire to do so.
 Some 34% say it's because they want to top up their income, while 33% believe they've spotted an opportunity worth acting on.

 The Start-up Appetite report, which was conducted in partnership with Start Up Loans, was undertaken by strategic insights firm Opinium between 16 and 18 December 2020.
 It polled 2,000 people in the UK aged 18+.

 The UK's biggest start-up show of the new year is back!
-Attend StartUp 2021 on 23 January and enjoy access to over 100 inspirational entrepreneurs and experts to help you start and grow a business Register here.
+Attend StartUp 2022 on 21 January and enjoy access to over 100 inspirational entrepreneurs and experts to help you start and grow a business.